geoffreytools/type-lenses/README.md

 |-|-|
 |T| The type you want to probe
 |Needle| The piece of type you want selected paths to point to.
 It defaults to `self`, which selects every possible path.
-|Needle| A path from which to start the search.
+|From| A path from which to start the search.
 It improves performance and helps exclude false positives.

 ### `$Get`, `$GetMulti`, `$Replace`, `$Over`